Marcello Fabbri

 Marcello Fabbri (1923-2015) was an Italian writer and poet born in Florence, Italy, where he lived and wrote.

 Fabbri graduated with a degree in jurisprudence.
 He fought in World War II and recorded much of his war experiences, which affected him deeply, in his work.

 In 1970, Fabbri lost his sight in an auto accident.
 Much of his verse is dedicated to the transcendence of the experience.

 In 1998, Fabbri was appointed President of the Florentine Chamber of Poets (Camerata dei Poeti) in the tradition of the Florentine Camerata.
 He was the successor of Otello Pagliai.
-He is an Academic of the MUSE.
+He was an Academic of the MUSE.
 Giorgio Bàrberi Squarotti is among Fabbri's colleagues to reference his works.

-With Florentine council members Anna Balsamo, Duccia Camiciotti and others, Fabbri organized literary salons and presentations to honor his contemporaries, poets such as Mario Luzi.
+With Florentine council members Anna Balsamo, Duccia Camiciotti and others, Fabbri organized literary salons and presentations to honour his contemporaries, and poets such as Mario Luzi.

 His published works range from poetry to prose of various genres and topics, including epic, lyric, and metaphysical philosophy.